 Benchmark improvement Our approach can improve methods aiming at generating synthetic graph data similar to real knowledge graphs, making them simpler and more realistic.
 Despite the strengths of the existing methods, they have limitations.
-Some methods [24] focus on creating benchmarks but overlook crucial aspects - the continuous growth in knowledge graphs, and the asymmetrical attachment so they use only one type of attachment for graph entities, whether they are subjects or objects.
+Some methods [30] focus on creating benchmarks but overlook crucial aspects - the continuous growth in knowledge graphs, and the asymmetrical attachment so they use only one type of attachment for graph entities, whether they are subjects or objects.
 These aspects are important and removing them will alter the results as demonstrated in the experiment section.
-Some methods [5, 20, 31, 45] inject the desired distribution in the parameters of the algorithm (for example a power law with an exponent calculated from real data) and then aim to reproduce this distribution.
+Some methods [6, 25, 38, 54] inject the desired distribution in the parameters of the algorithm (for example a power law with an exponent calculated from real data) and then aim to reproduce this distribution.
 Therefore, we believe that integrating our model into these existing methods will significantly enhance their results and optimize their algorithms, so they no longer need to specify the expected distributions and try to reproduce them.

-Model-based computation At present, most approaches to knowledge graph analysis rely on data as an approxi-mation to the actual distribution.
+Model-based computation At present, most approaches to knowledge graph analysis rely on data as an approximation to the actual distribution.
 This data is often costly to retrieve and manipulate.
 But above all the data itself remains a sample of an underlying distribution (i.e., the power or exponential laws we have identified) that it is often preferable to handle directly.
-For instance, the Gini coefficient is a measure of statistical dispersion (useful in many applications including gap discovery [40]).
+For instance, the Gini coefficient [19] is a measure of statistical dispersion (useful in many applications including gap discovery [49]).
 When calculating the Gini coefficient for the distribution of facts related to a relationship like birthplace, determining the number of births for each city can be challenging due to current limitations in the Wikidata query service of time-out exceptions when a query needs high processing time.
-However, leveraging Theorem 2 and Newman's [33] formula, we can directly estimate the Gini coefficient for a relationship by executing only simple SPARQL queries, which request the number of objects (cities) and the number of facts (hasBirthPlace).
+However, leveraging Theorem 2 and Newman's [41] formula, we can directly estimate the Gini coefficient for a relationship by executing only simple SPARQL queries, which request just the number of objects and the number of facts.
 This light approach simplifies the calculation process, especially for methods that need to calculate the Gini coefficient for multiple relations.
+We demonstrated the usefulness of this observation by building a method that automatically generates ranking indicators from Wikidata [1].